-We have developed our commercial infrastructure for the sales, marketing and distribution of Gvoke.
-In order to successfully commercialize Gvoke and our product candidates, we will need to maintain and may need to expand our marketing, sales, distribution, managerial and other non-technical capabilities and/or make arrangements with third parties to perform some or all of these services.
-We have established and recently expanded our sales force to market Gvoke in the United States.
+We have developed our commercial infrastructure for the sales, marketing and distribution of Gvoke, Keveyis, and Recorlev (if approved).
+In order to successfully commercialize Recorlev (if approved), and our product candidates, we will need to maintain and may need to expand our marketing, sales, distribution, managerial and other non-technical capabilities and/or make arrangements with third parties to perform some or all of these services.
+We have established and recently expanded our sales force to market Gvoke and Keveyis in the United States.
 There are significant expenses and risks involved with establishing our own sales and marketing capabilities, including our ability to hire, retain and appropriately incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel, and effectively manage a geographically dispersed sales and marketing team.
-Any failure or delay in our ability to maintain or expand, if needed, our internal sales, marketing and distribution capabilities would adversely impact the commercialization of Gvoke and the launch and commercialization of our product candidates, if approved.
+Any failure or delay in our ability to maintain or expand, if needed, our internal sales, marketing and distribution capabilities would adversely impact the commercialization of Gvoke, Keveyis and the launch and commercialization of our product candidates, if approved.